He Loves Me... He Loves Me Not (film)

 He Loves Me...
-He Loves Me Not (À la folie... pas du tout) is a 2002 French psychological drama film directed by Lætitia Colombani.
+He Loves Me Not (À la folie... pas du tout) is a 2002 French psychological drama film directed by Laetitia Colombani.
 The film focuses on a fine arts student, played by Audrey Tautou, and a married cardiologist, played by Samuel Le Bihan, with whom she is dangerously obsessed.
 The film studies the condition of erotomania and is both an example of the nonlinear and "unreliable narrator" forms of storytelling.

 The title refers to the last two lines of the French game of Effeuiller la Marguerite (Fr., "to pluck the daisy") of pulling petals off a flower, in which one seeks to determine whether the object of their affection returns that affection and to what extent: un peu ("a little"), beaucoup ("a lot"); passionnément ("passionately"): à la folie ("to madness"); pas du tout ("not at all").

 Plot

 Angélique (Audrey Tautou), a successful art student, purchases a single pink rose at a flower shop to be delivered to her lover, Dr. Loïc Le Garrec (Samuel Le Bihan).
 In between creating her art projects, Angélique works part-time at a cafe and house-sits for a wealthy vacationing family.
 Her friend David (Clément Sibony) disapproves of her affair with Loïc, who is married, but she insists that Loïc will leave his wife for her.

 When Loïc's wife, Rachel (Isabelle Carré), has a miscarriage, the pair separate and Angélique prepares to leave with Loïc on a romantic getaway to Florence.
 However, Loïc does not meet Angélique at the airport, having chosen to mend things with his wife.
 This throws Angélique into a self-destructive cycle of clinical depression, losing her job and scholarship.
 While watching the news one night, she learns that Loïc has been arrested for assaulting one of his patients, Sonia Jasmin (Nathalie Krebs).
 She goes to Sonia's house to convince her to drop the charges and, in the ensuing scuffle, Sonia has a heart attack and dies.
 Thinking this will win Loïc back, Angélique steals from the house to make it look like a robbery.
 Instead, Loïc is arrested for Sonia's murder.
 Angélique, after witnessing Loïc embrace his wife as he is dragged away, returns home, turns on the gas oven, and lies down on the floor to commit suicide.

 At this point the film rewinds to the opening scene when Angélique bought the pink rose.
 This time the film follows the delivery boy and the subsequent events play out from Loïc's viewpoint.